bimbraw/bimbraw.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-As a Ph.D. student, I work as a research assistant in <a href="https://medicalfusionlab.wordpress.com/">Medical FUSION Lab</a> guided by <a href="https://www.wpi.edu/people/faculty/hzhang10">Dr. Haichong Zhang</a>.
+I'm a Research Assistant in <a href="https://medicalfusionlab.wordpress.com/">Medical FUSION Lab</a> guided by <a href="https://www.wpi.edu/people/faculty/hzhang10">Dr. Haichong Zhang</a>.

 My research is based on ultrasound image processing using machine learning.
 I am specifically interested in utilizing deep learning for image classification and real-time prediction with applications in domains ranging from disease diagnosis, rehabilitation robotics, robot assisted surgery, robotic teleoperation and gaming.
 I'm also very interested in utilizing Computer Vision and Augmented/Virtual Reality in my research.